-Table 5-3 below shows a comparison of the years 2021 and 2022 showing the percentage of 911 calls (emergency) and those citizen calls for service, which includes all calls to the department including complaints related to code, parking, and sea turtle incidents.
-As demonstrated, most of the calls are non-emergency calls.
+Table 5-3 below shows a comparison of the years 2021 and 2022 showing the percentage of 911 calls (emergency) and those citizen calls for service, which include all calls to the department including complaints related to code, parking and sea turtle incidents.
+As demonstrated, the majority of the calls are non-emergency calls.